lfgemi/CSharp-Projects/readme.md

-Simple and useful tools written in C#
+## Simple and useful tools written in C

+ - Checklink: Check if connection is up or down with determined ip